GaryJones/accessible-menu/README.md

  * Adds a delay to submenus disappearing when moving the mouse away.
  * Makes submenus appear when tabbing through menu items with the keyboard.

 Kudos to Rian Rietveld for the original code concept on which this plugin is based.
-Originally written for a Genesis Framework child theme, this should work for all WordPress themes and static sites which follow a typical structure for menus and submenus.
+Originally written for [Genesis Framework](http://genesis-theme-framework.com) child themes, this should work for all WordPress themes and static sites which follow a typical structure for menus and submenus.

 ## Download